kinvolk/coding-game-service/docs/overview.md

 and learn the skills required to be a software developer.

 Architecturally it is divided into a few main components.
- 1. A GDBus service that is resident on the system, listening for events and updating its own state accordingly.
+ 1. A D-Bus service that is resident on the system, listening for events and updating its own state accordingly.
  2. A log file which tracks all the relevant game related activity and can be replayed at any moment.